AndrewH1188/leger-shearings/README.md

 * [Vatican City Text](https://www.rome.net/vatican-city) Text used from here for the Vatican City destination section.

+* [Responsive Testing](https://ui.dev/amiresponsive) This site was used to test the responsiveness.

 ## Testing
 When viewing my page with the blue destination box and white space (for the images that dont have a box) at first  was showing either side of the image as shown below.
 ![Blue box and white space](assets/images/testing/before-col-lg-targeted.jpg) At first when I inspected the column in Google I thought it could be the image size, but this was not the issue.

-Upon further inspecting and tartgeting the blue box in Google I could see that the SCSS with the col-lg padding right and left was set at 15px.
+Upon further inspecting and targeting the blue box in Google I could see that the SCSS with the col-lg padding right and left was set at 15px.
 Unticking the box meant that the blue box space on the left of the image, and where the image has no box the white space to the right of it were removed.
 I went into my CSS file and added the .col-lg with the padding-left and padding-right of 0 and this gave me the expected result that I was after.
 ![Blue box and white space gone](assets/images/testing/col-lg.jpg)

 ## Google Lighthouse Testing
-Upon my initial testing of my design for Shearings with the images there and the site about half way to completion I was very happy with the results as shown below
+Upon my initial testing of my design for Shearings with the images there and the site about half-way to completion I was very happy with the results as shown below

 ### Desktop Testing 1
 ![Google Lighthouse Desktop Testing 1](assets/images/testing/desktop-lighthouse-testing-1.jpg)